Haemorrhoid surgery

 Recommendation

-- Recurrent grade 3 or grade 4 combined internal/external haemorrhoids with persistent pain or bleeding; or
+- Severe (grade 3 or grade 4), which combine internal/external haemorrhoids with persistent pain or bleeding;

 - Irreducible and large external haemorrhoids.